 If the twisted-pair cable is to join two ports and only one of the ports has an internal crossover (MDI-X), the two pairs of wires must be straight-through.
 (When auto-negotiation is enabled for any RJ-45 port on this switch, you can use either straight-through or crossover cable to connect to any device type.)

-You must connect all four wire pairs as shown in the following diagram to support Gigabit Ethernet connections.
+We recommend connecting all four wire pairs as shown in the following diagram to ease a future upgrade to Gigabit Ethernet.

 EIA/TIA 568B RJ-45 Wiring Standard 10/100BASE-TX Straight-through Cable